ayumi-aiko/Re-Malwack-Daemon/README.md

 - WSL or a Standard GNU/Linux with basic bash tools and make

 # katana
+- This program is now available in a GUI with [Katana](https://github.com/ayumi-aiko/Katana)
-- Katana is a program for managing the daemon.
+- Katana is a program for managing the daemon in CLI.
 - Below are argument usage examples:
 ```
 katana --add-app <app package name, ex: com.android.conan> | Adds the app from the blocklist